aiden1yoon/Udacity/CarND-LaneLines-P1-master/writeup.md

 A possible improvement would be to increase the degree of polynomial.

 Another potential improvement could be to implement a flexible region of interest.

+Finally, having a predicted lane line would be great too, in the cases where it's hard to see the lane lines.